assamite/creamas/docs/source/overview.rst

 	a2 = CreativeAgent(env)

-The fundamental design principle guiding the development of Creamas is that each agent creates artifacts (:class:`~creamas.Artifact`) in some domain(s) and evaluates them.
+The fundamental design principle guiding the development of Creamas is that agents create artifacts (:class:`~creamas.Artifact`) in some domain(s) and evaluate them.
 A lot of the current functionality is geared towards this goal.

 .. note::